 Summer has arrived and I’m ready for a week at the beach, or in the mountains, or anywhere but here!
 In an ideal world, every vacation home renter would stock the kitchen with everything you need, but many of us have arrived for a week of vacation to find dull knives, a broken coffee maker, or a serious lack of containers for leftovers in our rental home kitchen.

-If you’re renting a home, a new time share, or an Airbnb apartment over vacation, here’s how to make sure your kitchen is up to par and that your vacation starts right when you enter the door.
+If you’re renting a home, a new timeshare, or a Vrbo over vacation, here’s how to make sure your kitchen is up to par and that your vacation starts right when you enter the door.

 1. Ask ahead: What’s specifically available in the rental home kitchen?

 I’ve found everything in a vacation kitchen from a slow cooker to a fancy wine fridge, but there are no guarantees.
 If you use a microwave often and they don’t have one, you’ll have to find another way to thaw the chicken.
 If the house has a grill — and all its essential tools — that’s good information to have when planning meals.
 If no vacation is complete for you without a frozen strawberry margarita, ask ahead about a blender.
 (Also, take me with you!)

 If they don’t have what you need, and it’s something basic (i.e. not a pro Viking Range), find out if they would be willing to get one.
 Point out (nicely) how much people enjoy blender drinks on vacation, or why you need to have some actual tongs and mitts and a baster to go with that new grill they just bought for their home rental.
 You might be surprised how they might oblige you.

 If not, well that’s rentals for you.
 In which case, remember to bring your own blender, small cutting board, tea kettle, or other must-have small appliance so you can cook and eat the way you’re hoping.
 Or, just prepare to go without.

 And if you get there and there’s no working coffee maker?
 No reasonable property manager will leave guests without coffee so definitely make that happen.